bcgov/digital-policy/README.md

 **Purpose**

-To enable optimized use of government IM IT assets and enhanced services to citizens through a forward-thinking, cohesive and user-focused IM IT policy framework.
+- Enable optimized use of government IM IT assets and enhanced services to citizens through a forward-thinking, cohesive and user-focused IM IT policy framework.
 This will include a modern and effective Core Policy on IM IT.
-The Framework will also enable streamlined future development of other corporate policy instruments, and iteration in response to emerging needs and priorities.
+- The Integrated IM IT Policy Framework will also enable streamlined future development of other corporate policy instruments, and iteration in response to emerging needs and priorities.

 **How to Contribute**

-You can contribute issues directly to this repository.
+- You can contribute issues directly to this repository.

-We are also seeking feedback on draft Digital Principles, which are available at https://github.com/bcgov/digital-principles.
+- We are also seeking feedback on draft Digital Principles, which are available at https://github.com/bcgov/digital-principles.

 **License**